marios271/claude-code-skills/README.md

 # claude-code-skills

-A repository containing all my custom skills, mcp servers and other tweaks for Claude Code.
+A repository containing all my custom skills, MCP servers and other tweaks for Claude Code.